diofant/diofant/docs/modules/polys/wester.rst

 In this tutorial we present examples from Wester's article concerning comparison and critique of mathematical abilities of several computer algebra systems (see [Wester1999]_).
-All the examples are related to polynomial and algebraic computations and SymPy specific remarks were added to all of them.
+All the examples are related to polynomial and algebraic computations and Diofant specific remarks were added to all of them.

 Examples